1tablespoonmelted butter for brushing onto the crustor dairy-free butter

 Bake for 10-12 minutes.

 Remove the pizza crust from the oven.
-Spread your pizza sauce on top, cheese, and any toppings.
-Baste the crust once again with melted butter.
+Spread your pizza sauce evenly over the crust, add cheese and your desired toppings, and brush the edges with melted butter once more.

-Bake an additional 10 minutes.
-Broil on low an additional 2 to 5 minutes to encourage further browning, or until the cheese is completely melted and bubbly.
+Bake for an additional 10 minutes, then broil on low for 2–5 minutes to encourage browning, or until the cheese is fully melted and bubbly.

 Remove from the oven and let cool 5 minutes before slicing with a pizza cutter.